Corrected dental claims keep your dental billing accurate, compliant and on track for faster reimbursements.

 Common Scenarios

-Corrected Claim vs. Appeal: Key Differences
+Corrected Claim vs Appeal: Key Differences

 Corrected Claim

 A corrected claim is used to fix errors in a claim that has already been submitted.
 It is essential when the original claim contains incorrect or incomplete information.
-The goal is to correct the mistake and resubmit the claim for accurate processing.

 Appeal

 An appeal, on the other hand, is filed when a claim has been denied or partially paid, and the dental practice believes the denial or payment was incorrect.
-The appeal process involves providing additional documentation or explanation to support the case that the original claim should be paid differently.

 How to Submit a Corrected Claim